nfasano/movie_recsys/README.md

 *Figure 1: Snapshot of the movie recommender web app deployed to Hugging Face's spaces.
 In this example, the user began searching for a movie and then selected "Remember the Titans" from the list of available movies.
 The user chooses various filters to be applied to the recommendations and clicks Recommend.
 At this point, 5 movie titles along with some metadata and IMDb.com links to the movies' title pages are shown.*

-## The Life-Cycle of this Movie Recommender Project
+## Components of this recommender system
 The following figure shows the life-cycle of this movie recommendation project, highlighting the data engineering and machine learning loops used to continuously make improvements to the recommender system.

 <p align="center">